fwaris/csai/README.md

 Fable, Elmish, React

 # Build for production
+(replace fake.sh with fake.cmd on windows)

 Run: `./fake.sh build`

-All the files needed for deployment are under the `output` folder.
+All the files needed for deployment are under the `deploy` folder.

 # Watch mode